-- EnQuest Representatives may attend political events and engage in policy debate on issues of legitimate interest to EnQuest, but only with the authorisation of and in co-ordination with the corporate communications function and the Chief Executive. - Apart from authorised contact in the ordinary course of the proper performance of your duties, you should not contact any foreign public officials in connection with EnQuest's business.
+- EnQuest Representatives may attend political events and engage in policy debate on issues of legitimate interest to EnQuest, but only with the authorisation of and in coordination with the corporate communications function and the Chief Executive. - Apart from authorised contact in the ordinary course of the proper performance of your duties, you should not contact any foreign public officials in connection with EnQuest's business.

 You may participate in the political process in a personal capacity, in a manner which does not conflict with your work and as long as you undertake these activities on your own behalf, in your own time, and using your own resources and that you always make it clear that you are representing your own views and not those of EnQuest.
-You should seek prior approval from the HR Director or your local HR Manager if you want to stand for, or accept, any public office.
+You should seek prior approval from the Director of People, Diversity and Inclusion or your local HR Manager if you want to stand for, or accept, any public office.

-Anti-Competitive Behaviour
+Protecting Our Business Integrity and Reputation Anti-Competitive Behaviour